 But what’s good for advertisers usually is not for end users.
 In this tutorial, we’re going to teach you how to switch a toggle that will prevent videos from playing automatically as you scroll through your News Feed.

-How to stop videos from playing automatically in desktop Facebook
+How to stop videos from playing automatically on Facebook

 1) Log in to facebook.com in your favorite desktop browser.